josephwoodward/logtrap/README.md

 # LogTrap

-Save log quota and focus on the logs that matter with LogTrap, a handler for Go's `log/slog` package that uses a ring buffer to capture logs and only flush them upon receiving an error.
+Save log quota and focus on the logs that matter with LogTrap, a handler for Go's `log/slog` package that uses a ring buffer to capture logs and only flush them upon receiving a log of the configured "flush level".

 ## Usage